Ten Thoughts to Encourage Others:

 - Note: don’t ever do something expecting someone to return the favor for you.

 - I have a phrase I have used for years … love them from where they are to where they need to be!

 - Even when others let me down or they know I know they “dropped the ball” I don’t tell them so, I usually pick the ball up for them.

-8. Be a “good finder.”
+8. Be a “Good Finder.”

-- A good finder is a person who looks for the good, not the bad in a person or a situation.
+- A “good finder” is a person who looks for the good, not the bad in a person or a situation.

-- An example would be if a person is always late to meetings, but makes in on time to your meeting instead of saying “About time you attended a meeting on time” say “I really appreciate the extra effort you made to get here on time” without any reference to their normal tardiness.
+- An example would be if a person is always late to meetings, but makes in on time to your meeting instead of saying “About time you attended a meeting on time” say “I really appreciate the extra effort you made to get here on time” without any reference to their usual tardiness.